samzhang111/samzhang111.github.io/_posts/2019-06-21-least-squares-springs.md

 Now imagine taking a long frictionless rod, and threading it through each of these loops.
 The equilibrium state it reaches is the line of best fit!

-I made an interactive demonstration of this, but it only works in full screen:
+I made an interactive demonstration of this, but it only works in full screen (click to open):

 <a href="/html/fullscreen/springs" style="outline:solid"><img src="/images/thumbnails/springs.png?raw=true" width="50%" alt="Screenshot of fullscreen springs app"/></a>